-It only takes about 5 minutes if that to prep this jam.
+It only takes about 5 minutes if that to prep this Strawberry Chia jam.
 If you have a food processor then you are pretty much set.
-The hard part is waiting 3-4 hours until you can sample it!
+The hard part is waiting a couple hours until you can sample it!
 Get creative and think outside of the toast with this jam.
-Maybe spoon it over some greek yogurt or use it for a thumbprint cookie recipe.
-I ate it straight from the jar as well!
-Enjoy!
+Maybe spoon it over some yogurt or use it for a thumbprint cookie recipe.
+I ate it straight from the jar as well–I know, such a rebel.

 - 16 oz. fresh strawberries stems removed